w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 Multi-level tables may also need to have a caption to identify it and a summary to describe the layout of the table, see [Caption & Summary](caption-summary.html).

-In many cases it is worth considering ways to restructure the information in such tables to make them less complex for all readers.
-For example by splitting the information in smaller, more manageable tables as shown in [Example 3](#split-up-multi-level-tables).
+In many cases it is worth to consider to restructure the information in such tables to make them less complex for all readers, for example by splitting the information in smaller, more manageable tables as shown in [Example 3](#split-up-multi-level-tables).

 ## Table with multiple column headers in each column
 {:.ex}

-This table shows contact details for six suppliers.
-To avoid producing an overly wide table, the first row has `<th>` cells identifying the first three supply firms and the fourth row has the `<th>` cells identifying the other three.
-To ensure that data cells are associated with the correct firm, each `<th>` cell has a unique `id` and each `<td>` cell has a headers attribute listing the `id` values that relate to it.
+In the table below, the headers for the top half of the tables are different to the headers of the bottom half.
+The header changes halfway through the table which makes the headings in columns ambiguous.
+To ensure each data cell is associated with the correct heading, each `<th>` element has an unique `id` and each `<td>` cell has a `headers` attribute that lists the `id` values of the associated header cells.

 {::nomarkdown}
 <%= sample_start %>